Plutonomicon/plutonomicon/scriptsize.md

 ## Avoid using complex functionality from Plutus

-Certain non-trivial functionality from Plutus general bigger scripts.
+The use of non-trivial functionality from Plutus tend to generate bigger scripts.
 In particular, avoid using these:

 - [StateMachine](https://github.com/input-output-hk/plutus-apps/issues/11)
 - Anything using `TxConstraints` (they are okay in offchain code)